5 things to know about old growth trees in B.C. | CBC News

 Old growth trees — one of British Columbia's most iconic natural symbols — are once again grabbing international attention as hundreds of protesters are willing to be arrested rather than see the trees cut down for their economic value.

-These massive trees have long played an important part of the province's forestry sector.
+These massive trees have long been an important part of the province's forestry sector.
 But the logging of old growth trees, some of which have stood for 800 years or more, often comes with criticism that their harvest harms B.C.'s biodiversity and ability to deal with climate change.

-Currently, the trees at the heart of ongoing confrontations between demonstrators and RCMP in the Fairy Creek watershed on Vancouver Island.
+Currently, the trees at the heart of ongoing confrontations between demonstrators and RCMP are in the Fairy Creek watershed on Vancouver Island.

 Here are five things to know about old growth trees in B.C.